 Typical multiple blade cartridges can be an unclean shaving experience.
 The multiple blades which are closely packed together can easily accumulate dead skin and moisture which leads to bacteria buildup.
 Combine this with pressing against the fresh open pores on your skin and you have a nasty recipe for skin irritation and infection.

 A safety razor blade DOES need to be replaced frequently on a weekly basis.
-The result, however, is a single blade which is cleaner and safer and will not collect a buildup of moisture or bacteria.
+The result, however, is a single blade that is cleaner and safer and will not collect a buildup of moisture or bacteria.

 3. A Money Saver